 Just in the same way that the first bad appraisal was off by a good amount, this one was as well… just in the other direction.

 Three more years and the home has the entire first floor covered with new, gorgeous hardwood floors.
 I’ve seen the house, they really look great.

 Also, about 1,000 square feet of their basement has been finished with high-end vinyl plank flooring, a full bath with modern vanity, toilet, and shower, and other high-end finishes.

-Ok, let’s discuss what should have been down so that bad Louisville appraisal aren’t the norm.
+Ok, let’s discuss what should have been done so that bad Louisville appraisals aren’t the norm.
 It’s simple really, just follow the steps.

 There are many ways to create a report.
 A good number of online services make it EZPZ but that doesn’t make them good.